Jaegerschnitzel is classic German comfort food. Easy to make, with a tasty mushroom sauce and the fruity sauce on the side goes so well too.

 Instructions

-- Warm 1tbsp butter in a large skillet/frying pan over a medium-high heat and then add the pork chops.
-Cook for approx 3min each side until lightly browned on both sides and almost cooked through.
-Remove the pork from the pan and set aside.
+- Warm the butter and oil in a large skillet/frying pan over a medium-high heat and then add the pork, in batches if needed.
+Cook for approx 3min each side until lightly browned on both sides and cooked through.
+Remove the pork from the pan and drain on kitchen paper.

 - Put the raspberries, cranberries, orange juice and sugar in a small pan over a medium-low heat.
 Warm until the cranberries pop and break up, around 10min.
 You can also make this sauce ahead of time and serve it cold.